se-edu/learningresources/contents/uix/uix.md

 ## UX Design

 Just like Software Development, UX Design is an iterative process.
-It involves many steps like researching, planning, testing, and within these steps are many different techniques that you could use.
+It involves many stages like researching, planning, testing, and at each stage are many different techniques that you could use.
 A good place to find these techniques would be the [UX Project Checklist](https://uxchecklist.github.io/) created by Andrea Soverini.

 ## Which is more important?